cfirmo33/jobs/mighty-signal/backend-engineer.md

 ### Nice to haves:
 + Experience with Ruby/Rails
 + Experience with iOS and/or Android development
-+ Experience or interest in Data Science"
++ Experience or interest in Data Science